Visiting Auroville for the First Time - Is Auroville Worth Visiting?

 After a while, the golden sphere came into view.
 I was separated from it by a fence and a few hundred square meters of garden.
 It was a very serene place.
 I could hardly believe I was in India — there was no sound of car horns.

-After visiting the Matrimandir viewing point, I walked back to my hostel, packed my stuff and hitchhiked to Pondicherry.
+After visiting the Matrimandir viewing point on the second day of my stay, I walked back to my hostel, packed my stuff and hitchhiked to Pondicherry.
 Overall, I was quite impressed with this experimental city.
 It was otherworldly.
 The people were otherworldly.
 It felt like being in an international art/music festival where you’re surrounded by the ‘cool crowd’.
 Think artists, dreamers, yogis, hippies…

 However, if the concept sounds too ambitious and idealistic to be a success, it probably is.
 I have read that despite its stringent rules and all the spirituality mumbo jumbo, Auroville is not free from crimes such as robbery, sexual harassment, rape, and even murder.